 Corporate purchasers continue to rely primarily on the issue of equity, bonds or bank debt (on their own credit), while private equity funds actively seek financing from domestic banks and domestic securities companies.

-As the Korean economy slowly pulls itself out of the COVID-19 pandemic, the M&A and acquisition financing markets appear to be recovering from the lows of 2020.
+As the Korean economy slowly pulls itself out of the COVID-19 pandemic, the M&A and acquisition financing markets will likely continue their recovery going into the post-pandemic era.

 The governing law of the loan documents is almost always Korean law.